If you need an electrical panel upgrade, you may be wondering how much it will cost.

 Your home will be safer.

-Electric fires are the second most common cause of structural fires, and 13% of all residential fires are caused by faulty electrical work.
+Electric fires are the second most common cause of structural fires, and studies show approximately 51,000 home electrical fires are caused each year.
 Old electric panels drastically increase your risk of having a fire at home, so upgrading it to industry standards ensures you and your family are safe for years to come.
+Learn how to put out an electrical fire from our free guide.

 You get more consistent and efficient power.